epics-containers/epics-containers.github.io/docs/user/tutorials/debug_generic_ioc.rst

 Wrapping Up
 -----------

-You now have a new generic IOC that can be used to test the ADUrl plugin.
+You now have a new Generic IOC that can be used to test the ADUrl plugin.

 The next tutorial will discuss how to test this IOC, including publishing the image to a container registry so that it can run in Kubernetes.